Quick Summary

 Initial financial listing requirements

-[Last updated: 1 January 2024, unless otherwise noted]
+[Last updated: 1 February 2026, unless otherwise noted]

 Key requirements for companies seeking a primary listing on Nasdaq Stockholm:

 • Recorded profitability.
-An issuer must demonstrate that it has sufficient working capital on a business group level available for its planned business for at least 12 months after the first day of trading.
-In this context, “sufficient working capital” means that the issuer must demonstrate that it is able to access cash and other available liquid resources in order to meet its liabilities as they fall due for at least 12 months from the first day of trading.
-The working capital requirement can be fulfilled through injection of capital raised in connection with the listing or other binding commitments of financing.
+An issuer must demonstrate that it has sufficient working capital on a group level available for its planned business for at least 12 months after the first day of trading.
+In this context, "sufficient working capital" means that the issuer must demonstrate that it is able to access cash and other available liquid resources in order to meet its liabilities as they fall due for at least 12 months from the first day of trading.
+The working capital requirement may be fulfilled through the injection of capital raised in connection with the listing or through other binding commitments of financing.

-• Minimum shareholders.
-A sufficient number of financial instruments will be considered as being distributed to the public when 25% of the financial instruments within the same class are in public hands or at least 10% of the issuer's shares within the same class are in public hands as long as the value of the aforementioned shares is at least SEK 500 million (approx. US$49.55 million).
-A lower percentage may be accepted by Nasdaq Stockholm if it is satisfied that the market will operate properly with a lower percentage in view of the large number of financial instruments that are distributed to the public.
+• Liquidity.
+A prerequisite for trading on Nasdaq Stockholm is that there is a satisfactory demand and supply for the financial instruments in order to support reliable price formation in connection with trading in the shares.
+A sufficient number of financial instruments shall be considered as being distributed to the public when either 25% of the financial instruments within the same class are in public hands or at least 10% of the issuer's shares within the same class are in public hands, provided that the value of the aforementioned shares amounts to at least SEK 500 million (approximately US$54.29 million).
+In addition, the issuer's shares must be held by at least 500 qualified shareholders.
+Shareholders individually holding shares with a value of at least €500 (approximately US$587) are considered qualified shareholders.

 • Nasdaq approval.
 Prior to being listed on Nasdaq Stockholm, the issuer must receive a confirmation from Nasdaq Stockholm's Listing Committee that it meets the requirements for a company listed on Nasdaq Stockholm.
 The listing application includes, inter alia, a draft prospectus, due diligence reports and an assessment from the Listing Auditor (appointed by the company).